wolfi-dev/wolfictl/docs/cmd/wolfictl_update.md

-      --pull-request-title string         the title to use when creating a pull request (default "%s/%s package update") --release-monitoring-query          query https://release-monitoring.org/ API for latest releases (default true) --use-gitsign                       enable gitsign to sign the git commits
+      --pull-request-title string         the title to use when creating a pull request (default "%s/%s package update") --release-monitoring-query          query https://release-monitoring.org/ API for latest releases (default true) --use-gitsign                       enable gitsign to sign the git commits --github-label                      specify a label to apply to all update related issues and PRs
 ```

 ### SEE ALSO